TechBlip-LLC/policy-management-system/README.md

 ## Acknowledgments

 Some sections of this code were generated with the assistance of AI tools.
-These contributions were reviewed and integrated by the creator’s.
+These contributions were reviewed and integrated by the project creator(s).

 ## License